adnanhaq30/blog/_posts/2022-04-11-Attacking-File-Uploads-in-Modern-Web-Apps.md

 ?>
 ```

-In the following example the code is attempting to upload image, The developer has restricted users for uploading files under 2 mb.
-And all the file uploaded will be saved under `file` drectory, Now this looks like a normal peice of code that should just work fine when it comes to uploading file, But as notice there is no validation and filtration in terms of what kinds of files can be uploaded to the server.
+In the The developer has restricted users for uploading files under 2 mb.
+And all the file uploaded will be saved under `file/` drectory, Now this looks like a normal peice of code that should just work fine when it comes to uploading files, But as noticed there is no validation and filtration in terms of what kinds of files can be uploaded to the server.
 This can expose website to large vector of attacks and can lead to remote code execution on the remote server.
-Here are few vulnerabilities that can be tested on file uploads:
+Here are few vulnerabilities that should be tested on file upload functionality:

 ## Common File upload misconfiguration